SebastianObi/LXMF-Tools/lxmf_chatbot/README.md

 ## Current Status
-It should currently be considered beta software.
+It should currently be considered beta software and still work in progress.

 All core features are implemented and functioning, but additions will probably occur as real-world use is explored.

-There will be bugs.
+There may be errors or the compatibility after an update is no longer guaranteed.

 The full documentation is not yet available.
 Due to lack of time I can also not say when this will be further processed.